 How Florida’s Medical Marijuana Program Benefits Chronic Pain Patients

 As we approach the 2024 general election in Florida, one key issue comes under public scrutiny: Amendment 3, a proposal to legalize recreational marijuana for adults aged 21 and over.
-While supporters argue for potential economic benefits, the Medical Cannabis Clinics of Florida (MCCFL) opposes Amendment 3, believing it could erode the integrity of Florida’s medical marijuana program and compromise patient safety.
+While supporters argue for potential economic benefits, the MCC Marijuana Doctor (MCCFL) opposes Amendment 3, believing it could erode the integrity of Florida’s medical marijuana program and compromise patient safety.
 This belief is rooted in our commitment to providing optimal medical cannabis care for our patients with chronic pain.

 The Benefits of Florida’s Medical Marijuana Program for Chronic Pain Patients